 A home-made steam box that I used for the laminations that make up the inner stem.
 A propane camp stove and garage sale pressure cooker provide the steam.

+The cypress laminations curved to create the shape of the inner stem - a trial fit before gluing.
 Many clamps are needed for boatbuilding.
 Some say to get a boat bigger than the one you want to build and fill it with clamps.
 Now you have enough clamps to build your own boat.

 Oarlock blocks made of cherry wood, with bronze oarlock sockets